 Going into the new year, we can expect new opportunities and we should be prepared to grab them.
 Change is inevitable, and the one thing we are guaranteed of in the South African economy.
 Your survival depends on how well and quickly you adapt to that change, as “standing still is the most dangerous course of action” (Brian Tracy).

 “Success doesn’t just happen.
-It’s planned for” and access to funding should not stand in the way of yours.
+It’s planned for” and access to business funding should not stand in the way of yours.